D.E.N.S.E.™

 1. 95% of women do not know their breast density.

-2. Less than one in 10 learn about their dense breast tissue from their doctors.
+Less than one in 10 women learn about their dense breast tissue from their doctors.

-Adding screening technologies to mammography for women with dense breast tissue will increase detection by up to 100%.
+Additional screening tests to mammography for women with dense breast tissue will increase detection by up to 100%.
 These invasive cancers, missed by mammography, are small, node negative and at an EARLY stage.

 References: 1.
 Los Angeles Times, "Breast density linked to Cancer Risk," Karen Ravn, 6/21/10.
 2. Harris Interactive National Survey, 5/2010.